beergeek/Atlas_Api_Demo/README.md

 ### Setup

-The script can run on any Linux node that has access to the Audit DB.
+The script can run on any host with Python 3 installed.

 The following non-standard Python modules are required (and dependancies):